Binapani-Academy/academy-library/school/CBSE/Class-XII/English/Flamingo/Prose/md/lefl106.md

 pages:
     - 8
     - 9
+footnotes:
+    Stephen Spender: An English poet essayist who concentrated on themes of social injustice and class struggle.
 ---

 The great prose-writers of the world may not admit it, but my conviction grows stronger day after day that prose-writing is not and cannot be the true pursuit of a genius.
 It is for the patient, persistent, persevering drudge with a heart so shrunken that nothing can break it; rejection slips don't mean a thing to him; he at once sets about making a fresh copy of the long prose piece and sends it on to another editor enclosing postage for the return of the manuscript.
 It was for such people that The Hindu had published a tiny announcement in an insignificant corner of an unimportant page — a short story contest organised by a British periodical by the name The Encounter.
 Of course, The Encounter wasn't a known commodity among the Gemini literati.
 I wanted to get an idea of the periodical before I spent a considerable sum in postage sending a manuscript to England.
 In those days, the British Council Library had an entrance with no long winded signboards and notices to make you feel you were sneaking into a forbidden area.
 And there were copies of The Encounter lying about in various degrees of freshness, almost untouched by readers.
 When I read the editor's name, I heard a bell ringing in my shrunken heart.
 It was the poet who had visited the Gemini Studios — I felt like I had found a long lost brother and I sang as I sealed the envelope and wrote out his address.
 I felt that he too would be singing the same song at the same time — long lost brothers of Indian films discover each other by singing the same song in the first reel and in the final reel of the film.
 Stephen Spender.
 Stephen — that was his name.